DerickRedDanger/CS50AI/README.md

 - **Project - Crossword:** Develops an AI that generates a crossword puzzle based on given word and structure files using constraint satisfaction techniques.

 #### What I Learned
-- Knowledge of various optimization methods and their applications.
+- Knowledge of various optimization methods and their applications in AI.
+- Learned different approaches to local search, including hill climbing and simulated annealing.
 - Solving constraint satisfaction problems using techniques like node and arc consistency.
+- Implemented an AI for generating crosswords, enhancing problem-solving and analytical skills in optimization.

 ### Machine Learning